vishalmodak/svc-gateway/README.md

 #Hotel Gateway
-This represents a Service Gateway as well as registrar for other services.
+This represents a Service Gateway as well as discovery for other services.
 Runs on port 7979.

-This applies relies on 3 services - HotelDetailsService ([svc-hoteldetails](https://stash.hyattdev.com/stash/users/1337135/repos/svc-hoteldetails/browse)) , HotelPricingService ([svc-pricing](https://stash.hyattdev.com/stash/users/1337135/repos/svc-pricing/browse)), HotelRatingService ([svc-rating](https://stash.hyattdev.com/stash/users/1337135/repos/svc-rating/browse))
+This applies relies on 3 services
+- HotelDetailsService (svc-hoteldetails)
+- HotelPricingService (svc-pricing)
+- HotelRatingService (svc-rating)

 ##Application Links
 | Component | Link |